 The NSW Government is committed to supporting a productive economy by enabling business and jobs in the locations where they are needed and delivering on the communities’ strategic vision for their state.

-The department is currently undertaking a reform program which includes the delivery of a simplified employment zone framework that suits the future of work, is fit for purpose, supports productivity and jobs growth while facilitating delivery of strategic plans and planning priorities.
+The Department of Planning, Industry and Environment is currently undertaking a suite of reforms which includes the delivery of a simplified employment zones framework that suits the future of work, is fit for purpose, supports productivity and jobs growth while facilitating delivery of strategic plans and planning priorities.

 The reform of employment zones aims to support long-term economic recovery through job creation and encourage increased productivity in NSW.